 Let us introduce ourselves: We are the Shifty Sailors.
 We all hail from Whidbey Island – famed and framed in Puget Sound, just northwest of Seattle, Washington, USA, and southwest of Vancouver, British Columbia, Canada.

-22 years ago, a music teacher on an island knew if you put a story to music, the message would be retained.
-Maritime history, heritage, events, and lessons of Puget Sound, our country, and the world would be why this group was “launched” – to do just that – singing the rich songs of old and new.
+Thirty years ago, a music teacher on an island knew if you put a story to music, the message would be retained.
+Preserving maritime history, heritage, events, and lessons of Puget Sound, our country, and the world would be why this group was “launched” – to do just that – singing the rich songs of old and new.

 Initially, some audiences we encountered were, at best, stand-offish and reserved.
 Smiles in lots of these countries were hard to come by.
 But by the end of our formal concerts or informal street and pub singing, we were always thanked with ear-to-ear smiles, cheering, and clapping.